imgurnoor/imgurnoor.github.io/_posts/2020-05-20-Learn-Artificial-Intelligence- the- easy- way.md

-This blog is for anyone who is curious about AI and its basic types but has no idea what is is.
+This blog is for anyone who is curious about AI and its basic types but has no idea what it is.
 I imagine there are a lot of people who tried reading the wikipedia article, got frustrated and gave up wishing someone would just give them a high-level explanation.
 That’s what this is.

 To play off of [Dan Ariely](https://www.facebook.com/dan.ariely/posts/904383595868), **Artificial Intelligence** is a lot like teenage sex.
 Everybody talks about it.
 Only some really know how to do it.
 Everyone thinks everyone else is doing it.
 So, everyone claims they’re doing it.